microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

-The Large language models are used to drive customer insights on use cases not limited to Summarization of text, Automated response generation, Content Generation, Code generation, Code Documentation, Semnatic Search with Embeddings, Information Discovery and Knowledge mining.
+The Large language models are used to drive customer insights on use cases not limited to Summarization of text, Automated response generation, Content Generation, Code generation, Code Documentation, Semnantic Search with Embeddings, Information Discovery and Knowledge mining.
 These uses cases drive business value across various  use cases and industries including legal, retail, customer services, call center, entertainment, financial, banking and travel industries.
 Prompt input governance, control and best practices play a significant role in the model Hallucination

 ## Challenges

-Hallunications is one of major challenge due to its impact on prompt responses quality and relevance, model completions that are not based on facts or differ contextually from the required outcome, these responses can be minor deviations to desired outcome or can produce completely false or divergent outputs.
+Hallunications is one of major challenge due to its impact on prompt responses quality and relevance, model completions that are not based on facts or differ contextually from the required outcome, these responses can be minor deviations to desired outcome or can produce false or divergent outputs.

 Huge amounts of data the LLM are trained on can contain noise, errors, bias and lack of information context.
 Unclear input prompts can mislead the model to hallucinate leading to non-relevant, inconsistent or contradictory outcomes.